 For example, take a look at this Gloji berry juice.
 It’s shaped like a light bulb to represent that the juice will help light up their consumers’ bodies from the inside.
 Apart from this, the unique shape also creates shelf impact and stands out on retail shelves.

-Now that you’ve understood how packaging designs and labels influence your branding and discovered how to make better products, let’s look at how you can make the package design process more efficient.
+Now that you’ve understood how packaging designs and labels influence your branding and packaging, and discovered how to make better products, let’s look at how you can make the package design process more efficient.

 How Artwork Flow makes the package design workflow more efficient